NativeScript/docs-v7/docs/tooling/ios-watch-apps.md

 # iOS WatchOS Applications

-From version 5.4 of the NativeScript CLI, an integration of [WatchOS](https://developer.apple.com/watchos/) application supports for your iOS mobile app created with NativeScript.
+With version 5.4 the NativeScript CLI introduces a Beta support for integrating a [WatchOS](https://developer.apple.com/watchos/) application in your iOS mobile app created with NativeScript.

 ## Prerequisites